mattdaly/next/NOTES.md

 ## Taco

--   Can't use taco without forcing client rendering or using use client specific wrappers
+-   Can't currently use taco without forcing client rendering or using use client specific wrappers
--   Taco import uses cjs which requires installing dependencies like lodash
+-   Taco import uses cjs, a note for the design system team but this shouldn't be the case

 ## Structure